-Every year, TOT commissions a new poster to promote our haunt.
-They've become popular collector's items over the years.
+Every year up through 2013, TOT commissioned a new poster to promote the haunt.
+We discontinued in 2014, not because of the cost of producing the posters, but because fewer and fewer businesses were locally owned and would post them.
+(All the chain stores said it was against their corporate policy!)
+So when we left Gaines Street in 2014, we also left behind our history of annual poster publishing.
+However, those older posters have become popular collector's items over the years.
 It's kind of a "history of our haunt" in pictures.
 (You'll see them scattered throughout our site illustrating different pages.)
 Here, you can view them all on one page with artist information included.

 13 x 19" poster by Ricardo Garijo, Jr., from Spain.